-Just because it is a western European country (and Greece was my first foreign destination in my life), I had packed more shorts, skirts and above knee-length dresses.
-I had carried long pants and full sleeve shirts exclusively for Turkey, which remained in a separate trolley that we kept in Athens Railway station’s safety locker while coming to Meteora.
+Just because it is a western European country (and Greece was my first foreign destination in my life), I had packed more shorts, skirts and above-knee-length dresses.
+I had carried long pants and full-sleeve shirts exclusively for Turkey, which remained in a separate trolley that we kept in Athens Railway station’s safety locker while coming to Meteora.
 So we were left with two pairs of shorts and two pairs of t-shirts in a backpack for Meteora.
 Jim, the sunset tour organiser who took us to a Byzantine church, made a sarcastic comment that my shorts were too short!

-The caretaker at that church handed over running fabric looking daggers at me.
-After the first day’s visit to Stephan’s monastery, we went back to Kalambaka market to buy full-length pants.
+The caretaker at that church handed over running fabric, looking daggers at me.
+After the first day’s visit to Stephan’s monastery, we returned to Kalambaka market to buy full-length pants.
 The prices were over the roof.
 After deciding to face the rejection the next day, we came back from the market empty-handed.
 The next day, I apologised for being disrespectful at every monastery while collecting the wraparounds to cover my knees at the monastery entrance.
 I tried to explain my story wherever possible, but it was pointless!

 What do I need to pack for Santorini?